 My positioning shtick is my background as a former CEO of a Fortune 500 company.
 Frankly, that doesn’t do much for my proficiency as a novelist.
 But as a unique ingredient to a human interest story about a retired grey-hair finding contentment in words, there’s a spark of intrigue.

 Figure out your point of differentiation.
 You don’t have to make yourself better than everyone else.
 All you have to do is find a word or phrase that establishes your particular niche.
 This might be in your background or the way you write or how you view the world.
 In the political arena, John McCain positioned himself as a ‘maverick’.
 That differentiation resonated with many.
 But McCain was already branded.
 To the public he was an American war hero.
 That branding could not compete with Obama, the ‘change-maker’.
-Other examples: Literary agent Kelly Mortimer is ‘diabolically diligent and maniacally moral’.
-I’ll forgive Kelly for not being single-minded.
-Lady Gaga is the ‘over-the-top’ entertainer.
-Donald Trump is the ‘big, bold and boastful’ capitalist.
+Other examples: Lady Gaga is the ‘over-the-top’ entertainer.
+Donald Trump was positioned as an ‘outsider’ who could drain the swamp.
+That’s what got him elected.
+I’ll stop there on that subject.

 Now it is over to you.
 Identify your differentiation and market your positioning with consistency in everything you do.